Imran4424/iOS-InterviewQuestions/Swift.md

 #### `try?`

-f an error is thrown, the result is `nil`; otherwise, the result is an optional containing the return value.
+If an error is thrown, the result is `nil`; otherwise, the result is an optional containing the return value.